Data Protection Day 2025: New challenges through AI

 AI can support companies in complying with complex data protection requirements, for example by automating data access or data erasure processes.

-1. Efficient data minimization:
+1. Efficient Data minimization:

 AI systems can help to process only the minimum amount of data required by identifying and sorting out irrelevant or redundant information.